glmanhtu/exchange_expert_server/vagrant/chef/cookbooks/elasticsearch/README.md

 ## Notifications and Service Start/Restart

-The resources provided in this cookbook **do not automatically restart** services when changes have occurred.
-They ***do start services by default when configuring a new service*** This has been done to protect you from accidental data loss and service outages, as nodes might restart simultaneously or may not restart at all when bad configuration values are supplied.
+The resources provided in this cookbook **do not automatically start or restart** services when changes have occurred.
+This has been done to protect you from accidental data loss and service outages, as nodes might restart simultaneously or may not restart at all when bad configuration values are supplied.

-elasticsearch_service has a special `service_actions` parameter you can use to specify what state the underlying service should be in on each chef run (defaults to `:enabled` and `:started`).
+elasticsearch_service has a special `service_actions` parameter you can use to specify what state the underlying service should be in on each chef run (defaults to `:enabled`, but not `:started`).
 It will also pass through all of the standard `service` resource actions to the underlying service resource if you wish to notify it.

 You **must** supply your desired notifications when using each resource if you want Chef to automatically restart services.
-Again, we don't recommend this unless you know what you're doing.
+Again, we don't recommend this.

 ### Resource names